maddude73/clientpass-doc-site-master/public/docs/USER_STORIES.md

 - **Story**: As a receiving stylist, I want a 10-minute exclusive window to accept or decline a referral so I have time to check my schedule without pressure.
 - **Story**: As a sender, I want the system to automatically reassign an expired or declined referral to the next best stylist so the client still gets served.
 - **Story**: As a user, I want to track the status of referrals I've sent and received (pending, accepted, completed) so I know what's happening.
+- **Story**: As a stylist, I want to modify the services on a referral after creation if the client's needs change.
+- **Story**: As a stylist, I want to adjust the price of a referral if additional services are needed.
+- **Story**: As a client, I want to request adding services to my existing appointment without creating a new booking.
+- **Story**: As a user, I want minor adjustments (under $20 or 15 minutes) to be approved automatically.
+- **Story**: As a user, I want to see how adjustments will affect the total price and commission before submitting.
+- **Story**: As a stylist, I want to provide a reason when requesting an adjustment so the client understands the change.
+- **Story**: As a client, I want to be notified when an adjustment is requested and have the option to approve or decline.
+- **Story**: As an admin, I want to review the audit trail of all referral adjustments for dispute resolution.
+- **Story**: As a user, I want to see a before/after comparison when an adjustment is proposed.
+- **Story**: As a stylist, I want adjustments that require approval to be processed quickly without long delays.
+- **Story**: As a stylist, I want to use an enhanced referral form that provides more options and flexibility for service selection.

 ## Epic: Open Chair Marketplace